cellarium-ai/cellarium-cloud/src/casp/services/db/README.rst

     alembic -c casp/services/db/alembic.ini revision --autogenerate -m "{migration-message-goes-here}"

-Note: You may need to modify the migration file in certain cases (e.g. backfilling data into new required columns)
+.. note:: You may need to modify the migration file in certain cases (e.g. backfilling data into new required columns)

 Apply migrations to the database: